marcinstepienpython/mileston_project1/README.md

 Basic set-up:

 1. Added boostrap framework and tested by creating simple container and jumbotron classes.
-2. Added font-awesome and tested by displaying icons.
+2. Added google fonts and tested Fixed the '|' issues in rel link.
-3.

 Layout: